imranghory/treemap-squared/README.md

 * treemap-squarify.js  -  Code to calculate the treemap structure for given data
 * treemap-raphael.js - Visualize output of treemap-squarify.js (based on the Raphael vector graphics library)

+However most users will want to use the minified version which merges both of these.
+This can be found in the [/min](/min) directory.

 Browser Compatibility
 =========================